curl/curl/docs/cmdline-opts/ech.md

 # `--ech`

-When multiple ``--ech`` options are supplied then the most-recent value for true/false/hard/grease value will be used, as will the most-recent ``ecl:\<b64string\>`` value, and ``pn:\<name\>`` value, if either of those were provided.
+When multiple ``--ech`` options are supplied then the most-recent value for true/false/hard/grease value is used, as is the most-recent ``ecl:\<b64string\>`` value, and ``pn:\<name\>`` value, if either of those were provided.